 Elizabeth was the first woman to proclaim the Savior in the flesh.

-Many of us might become bitter and angry when enduring lesser trials.
+Elizabeth's name means "God is my oath" or "a worshiper of God."
+She waited for her prayer to be answered and endured persecution.
+Many of us might become bitter and angry when weathering lesser trials.
 But through her many childless years, years of longing, disappointment and unanswered prayer, Elizabeth remained faithful to the God she trusted.
 She was rewarded for her devotion.
 God always rewards His children according to His plan and His timetable.

 Joseph, Husband of Mary

 Content copyright © 2019 by Lynne Chapman.
 All rights reserved.